Negation normal form: Examples and counterexamples

 The following formulae are all in negation normal form:

-The first example is also in conjunctive normal form and the last two are in both conjunctive normal form and disjunctive normal form, but the second example is in neither.
+The first example is also in conjunctive normal form, the next two are in both conjunctive normal form and disjunctive normal form, but the last example is in neither.

 The following formulae are not in negation normal form:

 They are however respectively equivalent to the following formulae in negation normal form:

+Conversion to NNF

+In classical logic and many modal logics, every formula can be brought into this form by replacing implications ($\to$) and equivalences ($\leftrightarrow$) by their definitions, using De Morgan's laws to push negation inwards, and eliminating double negations.
+This process can be represented using the following rewrite rules: